-- an unobstructed width of no less than 3.5m: a. - an unobstructed height of no less than 4.8m; b. - constructed to be readily traversed by a 17 tonne C. HRV fire brigade pumping appliance; - an area for a fire brigade pumping appliance to d. stand within 20m of each fire hydrant and 8m of each hydrant booster point.
+- an unobstructed width of no less than 3.5m; a. - b. an unobstructed height of no less than 4.8m; - constructed to be readily traversed by a 17 tonne C. HRV fire brigade pumping appliance; - an area for a fire brigade pumping appliance to d. stand within 20m of each fire hydrant and 8m of each hydrant booster point.

-Performance outcomes Acceptable outcomes DO45 On-site fire hydrant facilities are maintained in effective operating order in a manner prescribed in Australian Standard AS1851 (2012) - Routine service of fire protection systems and equipment.
+On-site fire hydrant facilities are maintained in effective operating order in a manner prescribed in Australian Standard AS1851 (2012) - Routine service of fire protection systems and equipment.

 On-site fire hydrants that are external to buildings, as well as the available fire fighting appliance access routes to those hydrants, can be readily identified at all times from, or at, the vehicular entry point to the development site.

-For development that contains on-site fire hydrants external to buildings: a. those external hydrants can be seen from the vehicular entry point to the site; or b. a sign identifying the following is provided at the vehicular entry point to the site: i. the overall layout of the development (to scale); ii. internal road names (where used); iii. all communal facilities (where provided); iv. the reception area and on-site manager's office (where provided); v. external hydrants and hydrant booster points; vi. physical constraints within the internal roadway system which would restrict access by fire fighting appliances to external hydrants and hydrant booster points.
-Note - The sign prescribed above, and the graphics used are to be: a. in a form; b. of a size; c. illuminated to a level; which allows the information on the sign to be readily understood, at all times, by a person in a fire fighting appliance up to 4.5m from the sign.
-PO46 AO46 Each on-site fire hydrant that is external to a building is signposted in a way that enables it to be readily identified at all times by the occupants of any firefighting appliance traversing the development site.
-For development that contains on-site fire hydrants external to buildings, those hydrants are identified by way of marker posts and raised reflective pavement markers in the manner prescribed in the technical note Fire hydrant indication system produced by the Queensland Department of Transport and Main Roads.
+For development that contains on-site fire hydrants external to buildings:

+- those external hydrants can be seen from the a. vehicular entry point to the site; or - b. a sign identifying the following is provided at the vehicular entry point to the site: - the overall layout of the development (to scale); - internal road names (where used); - iii. all communal facilities (where provided); - iv. the reception area and on-site manager's office (where provided); - external hydrants and hydrant booster points; - physical constraints within the internal roadway system which would restrict access by fire fighting appliances to external hydrants and hydrant booster points.

+- in a form; a.

+- of a size; b.

+- illuminated to a level;